H2-data/medicare_medications_data/README.md

 ### **Data Preprocessing:**

-Aside from generic preprocessing (Outliers, Duplicates and Missing Values) I needed to alter the data structure itself.
-The data is in a wide format, meaning there is a column for each item for every individual year.
+Aside from generic preprocessing (outliers, duplicates and missing values) I needed to alter the data structure itself.
+The data is in a **wide format**, meaning each item has a column for every individual year.
 Most of the cleaning required melting it into a long format.
 Below is the original data:

 |HCPCS\_Cd|Brnd\_Name|Gnrc\_Name|Tot\_Clms\_2019|Tot\_Clms\_2020|Tot\_Clms\_2021|Tot\_Clms\_2022|Tot\_Clms\_2023|
 |---|---|---|---|---|---|---|---|